dotnet/source-build/Documentation/planning/arcade-powered-source-build/in-arcade.md

 ### Publish

-This seems like a reasonable place to put [intermediate nupkg] creation.
-Not all repos use this target so care is needed to make sure this doesn't crash.
+We should add a simple target to Publish that ensures no artifacts are published directly, only the [intermediate nupkg] wrapper.
+This prevents NuGet feed pollution/conflict vs. the non-source-built packages.

+### New "AfterSourceBuild" project

+We need a place to put [intermediate nupkg] creation and prebuilt usage detection.
+The intermediate nupkg should contain the prebuilt report, so these steps are related.

+It's important to put prebuilt usage detection as the very last step, to be sure no prebuilts were used, even by Publish.
+Not all package restores and artifact downloads happen during the Arcade SDK's Restore phase.

 Creating an intermediate nupkg involves gathering together all shipped artifacts (nupkgs and tarballs) into a nupkg.
 The nupkg the needs to be uploaded to the build pipeline along with a manifest to indicate to Arcade how to publish it.

-We should also ensure here that no prebuilts were used.
-This is a validation step, however it's essential for source-build health, and quick to check.
-The reason to do this during Publish is that there is no Test phase during a source-build and we don't know for sure whether any extra prebuilts were restored until the entire build completes.
-(It's not guaranteed that all downloading happens during the Arcade SDK's Restore phase.)

 ## Supporting source-built SDKs